 Florida Panhandle >

 Latest update: May 2022

 There are two distinct sections to the Ochlockonee Bay Trail.
 (1) From Sopchoppy FL, the trail is mostly alongside Surf Road running southeast through a forested section of the St. Marks National Wildlife Refuge to US Hwy 98 (about 10 miles).
 Then across US 98, (2) it becomes Mashes Sands Road, running a short distance on-road before the bridge onto Mash Island.
 The trail resumes roadside to the boat ramp, then ends at Mashes Sands Beach (about 2.5 miles).
 It's on-road for a short distance between the boat ramp and beach, but very little if any traffic at this point.
 (Map link and photos below.)

 Location: Panacea (Wakulla County)

 End Points: Sopchoppy to Mashes Sands Beach

 Mileage: 12.5 miles

-Crossing US 98, the trail ends at the Tide Creek bridge and follows the roadway over the bridge, becoming a separate trail again over the bridge.
-The trail along Mash Sands Road is scenic with marsh views on one side and glimpses of the Bay on the other, a negative is that it's right along the roadway with no buffer.
-The trail enters Mashes Sands Park and ends at the boat ramp, where there's a large sandy lot with paid parking.
-Instead, continue along the road to the trailhead.
-Going past the trailhead, check out Mashes Sands Beach - a hidden gem we really enjoyed.
+Crossing US 98, the trail goes on-road a short distance to the Tide Creek bridge, becoming a roadside trail again over the bridge on Mashes Island.
+The trail along Mash Sands Road is scenic with marsh views on one side and glimpses of the Bay on the other, a negative is that it's right along the roadway with little or no buffer.
+The trail then enters Mashes Sands Park and runs to the boat ramp, where there's a large sandy lot with paid parking.
+Empty when we visited, but surely busy on weekends.
+Past the boat ramp, the trail goes on-road a short distance to the trailhead.
+Going past the trailhead, check out Mashes Sands Beach - a hidden gem we really enjoyed on this beautiful day.